-- Give yourself a macroscopic scale: what a person can observe.
+From a macroscopic scale: what a person can observe.

-Types of electricity
+Types of Electricity

-There are two types of electricity:
+There are two kinds:

 Static electricity is produced by accumulating electrical charges on the surface of a material.
 It is generally caused by rubbing materials.
 The result of a build-up of static electricity is that objects can be attracted to each other or even cause a spark to jump from one to the other.